tristan957/tristan.partin.io/content/blog/introduction.md

 graduated with a B.S. in Computer Engineering from Texas A&M University.

-After graduation, I headed to Austin where I began working as a software developer for a company called
+After graduation, I headed to Austin where I began working as a software developer for a company called [Expero](https://www.experoinc.com).
-{{< link "https://www.experoinc.com" "Expero" >}}.
 I worked for them in College Station during my time in college, so it was a fairly easy transition to become a full-time salaried employee.

 As far as hobbies go, I enjoy things like playing basketball or sports in general, hanging with friends, programming on various hobby or open-source